CambioML/uniflow-llm-based-pdf-extraction-text-cleaning-data-clustering/README.md

 qaa = pd.read_csv(f"{YOUR_CSV_FILE}", encoding = "utf8")`
 ```

-Then you can generate more data from the original structured data.
+Then you can generate more QA pairs from the original structured data.
 ```
 input_dict = {"qaa": qaa[:]}
 output_dict = flow(input_dict)